ivan-hc/AppMan/README.md

 # Conclusions
 AppMan has a somewhat bizarre history, as it was predecessor of "AM" before, which had to correct its mistakes, and a more efficient tool improved several months later, then, using the same scripts as "AM".

 Having encouraged you to visit this page is already a huge achievement for me, being AppMan my really first creation on GitHub.
 I'm not a developer, but a simple enthusiast who in my spare time tries to learn new things and then convert them into something more useful for the community.
 If only I had enough time I would devote myself completely to this, but I can't.
-I love to stay here because I express myself this way, and this means to spend a lot of hours of my free time on the PC trying to write schipts.
+I love to stay here because I express myself this way, and this means to spend a lot of hours of my free time on the PC trying to write scripts.

 If you wish, you can support me, this work and my passion with a small [donation](https://paypal.me/ivanalexhc), I will gladly appreciate it.
 Thank you.